kevinmutwiri/soft-skills/week2/knowingYourself2/README.md

 If your curiosity has been sparked, and you want to learn more about each of these elements, we highly recommend that you read this optional [Harvard Business Review article on Emotional intelligence](https://hbr.org/2017/02/emotional-intelligence-has-12-elements-which-do-you-need-to-work-on)

 We would also recommend that you watch [this 9-minute video](https://www.youtube.com/watch?v=FKjj1tNcbtM) from one of the article’s authors, Daniel Goleman, as he speaks about the art of managing emotions.

+## Need for Self-Awareness

+Let’s take a closer look at the first category of Emotional Intelligence, Self Awareness.
+It’s an interesting concept that we’ll explore through [this video by Lori Stohs](https://www.youtube.com/watch?v=YQAi76QQNzw).
+The video also covers concepts such as character, values, and beliefs.
+As you watch make sure you can answer the following questions:

+- What is self-awareness?
+- How does self-awareness relate to leadership?
+- What determines how self-aware a person is?